 Format of the day

-A member of the UOP team usually starts by giving an introduction to the day, including background and H&S. A trained workshop leader (either a consultant or experienced member of UOP) will then walk the orchard with the group, pointing out features of interest and good examples of branches needing removal before carrying out a demonstration pruning on a tree.
+A member of our team usually starts by giving an introduction to the day, including background and H&S. A trained workshop leader (either a consultant or experienced member of TOP) will then walk the orchard with the group, pointing out features of interest and good examples of branches needing removal before carrying out a demonstration pruning on a tree.
 This includes how to make a cut and undercut.
 The group is then asked to get into groups, gear up and pick a tree, then discuss between them which bits they might prioritise for removal.
 Each group then shares their thoughts with the leader, who agrees or disagrees and offers pointers to get them going.
 Each group then works on their tree, with guidance when required from the leader, before moving onto the next tree.

 Pruning of old trees